Organizations Need to Supplement Microsoft Security

 Many respondents feel their efforts are undercut by inadequate budgets and limitations on how those monies can be spent.
 Trying to save on costs by restricting cybersecurity spending to those tools included in Microsoft 365 is a self-defeating proposition.
 Microsoft’s safeguards are simply more effective when paired with additional tools; they need to be complemented with other security tools and employee education to achieve a reasonable degree of cyber preparedness and better manage human risk.

-Download our The State of Email & Collaboration Security 2024 Report to learn more.
+Download our The State of Email & Collaboration Security Report 2024 to learn more.

 Subscribe to Cyber Resilience Insights for more articles like these